byleonardlim/personal-site/content/case-studies/management-letter.md

 The tool is slated to be released firmwide by Q2 2026, benefiting both internal and external auditors.
 The rollout will require domain-specific audit data and collaboration with subject matter experts to fine-tune issue identification and citation generation.

-> "This is a must have for the global team, lets bring this up to the global heads to have a discussion how could we introduce the new way of management letter preparation." — Audit Innovation Partner
+> "This is a must have for the global team, lets bring this up to the global heads to have a discussion how could we introduce the new way of management letter preparation.
+The intuitiveness of the management letter preparation experience is worth looking into." — Audit Innovation Partner

 ## Discovery